 Wahoo Do-Re was a vocal group made up of Los Angeles session singers anchored by singer/songwriter/arranger Randy Crenshaw.
 The tracks were created in the 90s and submerged in the ever changing music industry, but have now resurfaced for you to enjoy today.

-With the release of their fourth CD, entitled “JOYFUL NOISE,” Just 4 Kicks covers even more stylistic ground than ever before, singing a wildly adventurous all-new set of sacred material, arranged by the four Kickboyz themselves.
-Ranging far afield, from reggae, gospel/funk, and bluegrass, to classical choral, calypso, swing, and hymn tunes, they happily expand the parameters of a cappella vocal group singing, while retaining their love for spontaneous vocal improvisation and their signature collective sense of humor.
+With their fourth release, “JOYFUL NOISE”, Just 4 Kicks covered even more stylistic ground than they had previously done, singing a wildly adventurous set of sacred material, arranged by the four Kickboyz themselves.
+From reggae, gospel/funk, bluegrass, classical choral, calypso, and swing to traditional hymn tunes, they happily expanded the parameters of a cappella vocal jazz group singing, while retaining their love for spontaneous vocal improvisation and their signature collective sense of humor.

 The original Haven Quartet, a four-man Christian vocal group, began in 1934 as the musical arm of the Haven of Rest radio broadcast ministry.
 Radio was a medium in its infancy, and Christian broadcasting in particular was a new, uncharted territory.
 The Haven of Rest program, titled after the old gospel hymn of the same name, and replete with nautical references, was broadcast live, Mondays through Fridays, originally from the studio of pioneering radio station KFI in Los Angeles.
 As the broadcast became better known, it began being aired over a larger and larger network of radio stations in the US and Canada from its own distinctive ship-like studio in Hollywood, complete with portholes and decks.
 The Haven Quartet would sing 4-5 songs live over the air during each day’s broadcast, either a cappella or with organ accompaniment.

-Since 1991, The Haven Quartet have released 13 CDs and a companion songbook to the A Cappella album.
-Select any of the titles below for track listings and album descriptions.
+Select any of the Haven Quartet titles below for track listings and album descriptions.